Covid-19 and the Field of Fiber Art

 Different localities have been impacted in greatly differing ways.
 In NYC Covid-19 quickly imposed complications upon reliably securing food and medication, particularly for susceptible seniors and people with common underlying medical conditions, such as hypertension and diabetes.

+That refrigerated truck on the right was the local neighborhood's portable morgue for the overflow of death in the community.
 This was similarly the case visible beyond the police barriers blocking off parts of Central Park.

 Unfortunately, the news prior to the Covid-19 outbreak did not widely report how many businesses in NYC were already shutting down in 2019 prior to any viral plague appearing on the distant horizon.